Skip to content

 Type: slotProps: { option: Option }

-Customize the rendered HTML of an option inside the menu.
+Customize the rendered template of an option inside the menu.
 You can use the slot props to retrieve the current menu option that will be rendered.

 vue